sciurus/vagrant-mutate/README.md

 ## Compatibility

-Vagrant-mutate 0.3 and later requires Vagrant 1.5.
-If you are using an older vagrant, install vagrant-mutate version 0.2.6.

 Throughout its development vagrant-mutate has been tested against the following versions.
 It may work with other versions too.
+Note that Vagrant-mutate 0.3 and later requires Vagrant 1.5.
+If you are using an older vagrant, install vagrant-mutate version 0.2.6.

 * [vagrant](http://www.vagrantup.com) 1.3.5, 1.4.3, and 1.5.4
 * [vagrant-kvm](https://github.com/adrahon/vagrant-kvm) 0.1.4